 If you’ve been traveling along this journey with me, then you may already know that I didn’t start my blog to promote my own products and services.
 Blogging for me was a way for me to provide resources for others to have a flexible career working at home.
 Especially as a single mom and now living in the time of Covid-19 Pandemic.
-If you’re interested in getting in on this highly lucrative and ever expanding career, read more on this fantastic opportunity to learn how you can get started becoming a highly successful and profitable content creator in your own right.
+If you’re a content creator and want to learn how to in get in on this highly lucrative and ever-expanding career, read more on this fantastic opportunity to learn how you can get started becoming a highly successful content creator in your own right.

-There’s no better time than now to start sharing your knowledge and starting a successful career by becoming a content creator – either for yourself or for another business or industry, by creating information products, training bundles, courses, guides and resources.
+There’s no better time than now to start sharing your knowledge and starting a successful career by becoming a content creator – either for yourself or for another business or industry, by creating information products, your own app, training bundles, courses, guides and resources.

 You can literally start growing on a global scale and creating new opportunities for everyone who would like to know more about a range of topics; everything from how to grow a successful online business about how to sell photographs from your iphone, open a shop on Etsy, and teach others a myriad of different things from A-Z.